NMDlamini/EswaClansApp-/README.md

 npm install
 cd..
 ```
-Install dependencies on the app's back-end.
+Install the dependencies on the app's back-end.
 ```shell
 cd back-end
 npm install